-Figure 6: Equilibrium with Longer Wage Commitments with Aggregate Shocks Notes: The figure displays simulation means in the firm wage equilibrium with infrequent adjustment, as a function of $1/\alpha$, the expected duration of wages.
+Figure 6: Equilibrium with Longer Wage Commitments with Aggregate Shocks Notes: The figure displays simulation means together with standard deviation bounds in a firm wage equilibrium with infrequent adjustment, as a function of the expected duration of wages $1/\alpha$, together with the corresponding efficient allocation/unconstrained equilibrium.
 Labor productivity follows an AR(1) with autocorrelation $\rho_z = 0.96$ and standard deviation $\sigma_z = 0.02$.
 The firm value plotted is the scaled firm value per initial size, but also the unscaled firm value declines in wage duration.
 Correspondingly, the planner value plotted is the scaled value per initial size, but also the unscaled value increases in wage duration.
 The figure also shows the corresponding values in the efficient allocation.

-Firm Wage Equilibrium with Firm Shocks In a stationary equilibrium with idiosyncratic firm-level shocks to productivity, individual firms grow and shrink over time in response to the shocks they face.
-Figure F.1 illustrates this churn by plotting impulse responses.38 An increase in firm productivity causes the firm to raise its offered wage, thus attracting more job seekers per vacancy, as well as to increase its vacancy creation.
+increase in firm productivity causes the firm to raise its offered wage, thus attracting more job seekers per vacancy, as well as to increase its vacancy creation.
 As a result firm growth accelerates, with employment expanding over time relative to other firms.
-Comparing to the unconstrained competitive search model, firm wages again work to dampen the responses of wages to shocks, amplifying those of hiring and employment as a result.
+Relative to the unconstrained case, firm wages again work to dampen the responses of wages to shocks, and amplify those of hiring and employment.

-Note that despite the size-independence of the firm problem, which carries over to the case of firm-level shocks, the above indicates that the model will generate a large firm wage premium in the cross section (Brown and Medoff 1989) if productivity is persistent, as more productive firms both offer higher wages and become larger.
+Note that despite the size-independence of the firm problem, which carries over to the case of firm-level shocks, the above indicates that the model is consistent with a large firm wage premium in the cross section (Brown and Medoff 1989) in the sense that if productivity is persistent, more productive firms will both offer higher wages and become larger.

-$^{^{38}}$ I adjust the model calibration for the case of firm shocks, increasing the size of the adjustment cost in order to curb firm responses to large and persistent firm-level shocks in the context of linear production technologies.
+technologies.
 Specifically, I lower the target tightness to 0.4, which implies $\ell = 2.67$, b = 0.81 and an average cost of vacancies of 3.8 in the firm wage model.